uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 In 2015, as the Truth and Reconciliation Commission of Canada wraps up its work, the country has a rare second chance to seize a lost opportunity for reconciliation.
 We live in <!-- page 013 -->a twenty-first-century global world.
 At stake is Canada’s place as a prosperous, just, and inclusive democracy within that global world.
-At the TRC’s first National Event in Winnipeg, Manitoba, in 2010, residential school Survivor Alma Mann Scott said,
+At the =|TRC=Truth and Reconciliation Commission of Canada=’s first National Event in Winnipeg, Manitoba, in 2010, residential school Survivor Alma Mann Scott said,

 > The healing is happening—the reconciliation…
 I feel that there’s some hope for us not just as Canadians, but for the world, because I know I’m not the only one.